 In-N-Out is known for treating its employees well — and the manager salary offered by the burger chain is a testament to that.
-You might be surprised to learn that it’s a job that pays more than $150,000.
+You might be surprised to learn that it’s a job that can pay more than $100,000, according to GlassDoor.
 Employees start with a salary of at least $13 an hour, and are able to rise to the rank of manager without a college degree, The California Sun reported.
 In-N-Out employees also get a range of benefits, including 401(k) plans, paid vacation and health, dental and vision plans.

 There are many pieces of equipment you can specialize in operating as a construction worker, and the pile driver might be the most lucrative choice.
 These construction equipment operators drive pilings for retaining walls, bulkheads and foundations of structures, such as buildings, bridges and piers.
 It’s also a growing field — employment of construction equipment operators is expected to grow rapidly through 2026, according to the Bureau of Labor Statistics’ projections.